 Culture is Defined by the Worst Behavior Tolerated

-In an episode about how to build an anti-racist workplace, this was the line that sort of stopped not only me, but Adam as well.
+In an episode about building an anti-racist workplace, this was the line that stopped not only me but Adam as well.
 And, I think it applies to much more than anti-racism.
 Here’s the relevant explanation:

 John Amaechi (31:43):